ancodeUDW/matlab-Viola-and-Jones-Implementation/README.md

 However I did love the challenge and all what I learn about learning algorithms and matlab.

 I always wanted to share it for if someone wanted to take a look.
 I am open to suggestions to improve it :)

+note: inside "documentation" you can find the powerpoint and the document I did for the master and some other people's documents as reference